Updated for 2026:

 Cake Size & Shape Tips

-Size matters!
+Size matters more than you might think.
 A 6-8 inch round cake is ideal – big enough to smash but not too large to be overwhelming.
 Single tiers offer your baby the easiest access and round or slightly domed cakes work well – if you’re looking for something a bit different to a standard round cake, the giant cupcake can work really well.
 I do have cake stands that you can borrow for your photo shoot in a variety of styles but I’d definitely only recommend using them if you want maximum destruction as it’s almost guaranteed that your cake will end up on the floor at some point!

 Candles & Toppers